Complying with our open access policy

 However, we understand that there are some instances where researchers may wish to limit re-use of published research.
 For example, where private archival content or research participants have been quoted.
 In these cases, you can ask for an exception for an individual article to be published under a Creative Commons No-Derivatives licence (CC BY-ND), so that your research cannot be used to create derivatives works without your permission.

-To apply for this exception, you should complete a CC BY-ND exception form.
+To apply for this exception, complete a CC BY-ND exception form.
 You will need to have your request approved before your paper is submitted for publication.

 If we’ve approved a CC BY-ND licence, you may need to check that the journal or publisher you are using allows this licence.